-In elementary grades, multilingual learners receive designated and integrated ELD from their classroom teachers.
+Multilingual learners receive designated and integrated ELD from their teachers in elementary grades.
 Professional learning will continue to be provided to elementary teachers on the ELD standards, designated and integrated ELD, and on evidence-based strategies to meet the needs of multilingual students.
-Ongoing professional development support will be provided by Instructional Specialists.
-Most elementary teachers have been Project GLAD, and additional cohorts will be offered in the future.
+Instructional Specialists will provide ongoing professional development support.
+Most elementary teachers have been Project GLAD, and additional cohorts will be offered.
 Follow-up/refresher sessions will also be planned.
-At the secondary level, a cohort of teachers, ELD teachers, ELD Intervention teachers, and administrators was also trained in GLAD to support integrated ELD across the curriculum.
-Instructional Specialists will continue to receive support and training in ELD & GLAD in order to provide coaching for teachers during grade level/content area release days.
-This will support multilingual learners as they engage and participate in the curriculum while thinking critically and making meaning of content.
-Substitutes will be provided for release time so that teachers can attend PLC meetings to continue designing supports for newcomers and to update the EL Master Plan.
+At the secondary level, a cohort of teachers, ELD teachers,

+ELD Intervention teachers, and administrators were also trained in GLAD to support integrated ELD across the curriculum.
+Instructional Specialists will continue to receive support and training in ELD & GLAD to coach teachers during grade level/content area release days.
+This will support multilingual learners as they engage in the curriculum while thinking critically and making meaning of the content.
+Substitutes will be provided for release time so that teachers can attend PLC meetings to continue designing support for newcomers and update the EL Master Plan.
 To support newcomers with foundational English literacy skills, supplemental coursework will include materials for multilingual learners.

 Secondary students at the emerging levels of English development are clustered in content area classes and are provided with support from an ELD intervention teacher.
 EL core content teachers receive specific professional learning on appropriate scaffolding strategies to support multilingual learners in content areas while they acquire English.
-ELD Intervention teachers will continue to be funded to support multilingual students at the emerging level of English language development during their school day (e.g. ELD and core classrooms).
+ELD Intervention teachers will continue to be funded to support multilingual students at the emerging level of English language development during their school day (e.g., ELD and core classrooms).
 In addition, release/structured collaboration time will be provided for secondary ELD and Intervention teachers to meet regularly throughout the year with the Instructional Specialist to collaborate, share best practices, and monitor the impact on student learning.

 The site and district staff monitor student progress in ELD and core content areas.
-Intervention and support are provided, if needed, to improve English proficiency and students' access to the content.
+Intervention and support are provided to improve English proficiency, and students' access to the content if needed.
 Sites are provided with a list of all potential and actual Long Term Multilingual Learners (LTELs) to assist with monitoring and targeting interventions and support to these students.
 LTELs in grades 6-8 are placed into ASI (Academic Support & Instruction).
 Strategies will be evaluated annually to identify strengths and areas for improvement.
 To address the needs of LTELs, secondary ELD & Intervention teachers are trained in Read180 to support their students and Step Up to Writing.
 Teachers will be provided with training and collaboration with site ELD teachers and will be provided with pull-put days to facilitate working as a team.
-All site administrators will continue to participate in professional learning on the ELD standards and classroom observation protocols to ensure students are provided with the necessary support.
+All site administrators will continue participating in professional learning on the ELD standards and classroom observation protocols to ensure students are provided with the necessary support.